 You will be asked to download the remote desktop settings file.
-Click Open and log on using the remote desktop credentials you defined when creating the virtual machine.
+Click Open and then click Connect.
+Log on using the remote desktop credentials you defined when creating the virtual machine.
 You will also be prompted to accept the certificate.
 Select Yes.

 NOTE: If you cannot connect to the machine, check with your system administrator to make sure ports are open on your network to allow RDP.

 Wait until the Server Manager appears and then select the Add Roles and Features link in the dashboard.